 Dr. Esteban Rougier Publishes His Work on How Gas Damages Concrete

-Dr. Esteban Rougier, a scientist at Los Alamos National Laboratory (LANL), along with colleagues from the University of New Mexico and LANL, recently published their work on how gas damages concrete.
-This study titled, Correlating damage and cracking with air (gas) permeability in concrete using the Brazilian tension test, is now published in the journal Construction and Building Materials.
+Dr. Esteban Rougier, a scientist at Los Alamos National Laboratory (LANL), together with collaborators from the University of New Mexico and LANL, recently published new research examining how cracking and damage in concrete affect the movement of gases through the material.
+The study, titled Correlating damage and cracking with air (gas) permeability in concrete using the Brazilian tension test,” was published in the journal Construction and Building Materials.

 This research work is possible due to the support received from both CSES and the New Mexico Consortium.